Jonathan R. Thompson

 Interests

-Jonathan has various personal interests outside of his work life, including indoor rock climbing, playing chess, reading fiction novels, and frequenting live music concerts with his wife.
+Jon has various personal interests outside of his work life, including playing chess, running, reading fiction novels, and frequenting live music concerts with his wife.